mdang/ga-lessons/html/LESSON.md

 * Describe what a markup language is
 * Describe the anatomy of an HTML tag
+* List the basic tags of all HTML documents
+* Create a barebones HTML document structure
 * Explain the purpose of HTML attributes
 * Name 3 types of attributes that all HTML elements have
-* List the basic tags of all HTML documents
-* Create a barebones HTML document structure
 * Create HTML elements using tags and attributes
-* Describe what semantic HTML is and why we use it
-* Create nested HTML elements
-* Use indentation to make code easier to read
-* Choose a semantic HTML tag that you could use instead of a div
-* Create a list
 * Include images on a webpage
 * Link from one webpage to another
+* Create nested HTML elements
+* Describe what semantic HTML is and why we use it
 * Create a table with rows and columns
 * List some basic form elements used for presenting or saving data
-* Additional tags that should be included when building webpages
+* BONUS: Additional tags that should be included when building webpages

 ### Opening Framing